arommers/get_next_line/README.md

 - We also consider that get_next_line() has an undefined behavior when reading a binary file.
 However, you can implement a logical way to handle this behavior if you want to.
+- lseek() and global variables are forbidden.

+---